evrythng/reactor-origintrail/README.md

 and will create a blockchain transaction for the action using the specified OriginTrail node.
 For convenience, EVRYTHNG offers managed OriginTrail nodes that you can use, such as `https://origintrail.evrythng.io`.

+In addition to the triggering custom field above, other fields should be specified to set the sender and receiver details in each OriginTrail
+transaction:

+* `senderName` - Sending company name.
+* `senderEmail` - Sending company email.
+* `receiverName` - Receiving company name.
+* `receiverEmail` - Receiving company email.

 The result will include the transaction ID from the blockchain and will be added to a new confirmation action (as specified by